-As a consequence, my assertion that determining the legal nature of religious constructs will be challenging for the judiciary regardless of whether or not they are charity law principles, is actually given weight by Walker J in the case of Fa’agutu whereby her Honour to had to consider whether a “faith-based decision” (Fa’agutu at [107]) might explain “an otherwise inexplicable transaction” (Fa’agutu at [107]), and indeed, for her Honour, this was “at first blush, troubling.”
-(Fa’agutu at [107]).
-What her Honour appears to have been suggesting is that if this was a “faith-based decision”, then its motivation came from religion, and not from any influence of the relationship between the defendant and Mr Ali.
-(Fa’agutu at [106].
-Thus endeavouring to align with, or distinguish from, the religious principles of Mudharaba and the legal principles of undue influence and fiduciary obligations was likely equally as challenging for Walker J, as it was for Lord Simonds in Gilmour v Coats, and for Mallon J in Liberty Trust.
-However, it appears that Walker J appears to have undertaken the challenge rationally and appropriately, as will be addressed.
+As a consequence, my assertion that determining the legal nature of religious constructs will be challenging for the judiciary regardless of whether or not they are charity law principles, is given weight by Walker J in the case of Fa’agutu whereby her Honour had to consider whether a “faith-based decision” might explain “an otherwise inexplicable transaction” (at [107]).
+Indeed, for her Honour, this was “at first blush, troubling” (at [107]).
+What her Honour appears to have been suggesting is that if it were a “faith-based decision”, then its motivation came from religion, and not from any influence of the relationship between the defendant and Mr Ali (at [106]).
+Thus, endeavouring to align with, or distinguish from, the religious principles of Mudharaba and the legal principles of undue influence and fiduciary obligations was likely equally as challenging for Walker J as it was for Lord Simonds in Gilmour v Coats, and for Mallon J in Liberty Trust.
+However, Walker J appears to have undertaken the challenge rationally and appropriately, as will be addressed below.

-I return now to the matter of the chain of events that led to claims by the plaintiff, and the majority of those claims themselves, and I will then set out the key issues of interest for this Case Comment.
+I return now to the chain of events that led to the plaintiff’s claims, the majority of those claims themselves, and will then set out the key issues of interest for this comment.

-Mr Ali and Ms Fa’agutu were married in 1993 in an Islamic ceremony, and whilst Ms Fa’agutu had been brought up a Methodist, she converted to Islam out of devotion to her husband.
-It was noted that even in 2006, Mr Ali was in poor health and Ms Fa’agutu had given up work at that point to look after him full time.
-Prior to his health concerns, Mr Ali ran a number of businesses, and these businesses were clients of Mr Derhamy, the first defendant (I will only refer to the first defendant for the purposes of this Case Comment).
-Mr Derhamy was the sole shareholder and Director of the second defendant, Mt Albert Accounting Limited.
+Mr Ali and Ms Fa’agutu were married in 1993 in an Islamic ceremony, and while Ms Fa’agutu had been brought up a Methodist, she converted to Islam out of devotion to her husband.
+As early as 2006 Mr Ali was in poor health and Ms Fa’agutu gave up work at that point to look after him full-time.
+Prior to his health concerns, Mr Ali ran a number of businesses, and these businesses were clients of Mr Derhamy, the first defendant.
+Mr Derhamy was the sole shareholder and director of the second defendant, Mt Albert Accounting Limited.
 Mr Derhamy also prepared tax returns for the couple.
-Mr Ali further bought and sold houses, and subsequently, these transactions were investigated by the Inland Revenue Department (IRD).
+Mr Ali also bought and sold houses, and subsequently those transactions were investigated by the Inland Revenue Department (IRD).
 Mr Derhamy assisted the couple with these investigations and played a role in settling the case with IRD.
-Mr Ali and Mr Derhamy not only had a professional relationship, they had also been friends for nearly 30 years, although they worshipped at different mosques.
-This was because Mr Ali was a Sunni Muslim and Mr Derhamy was a Shia Muslim.
+Mr Ali and Mr Derhamy not only had a professional relationship, they had also been friends for nearly 30 years, although they worshipped at different mosques – Mr Ali was a Sunni Muslim and Mr Derhamy was a Shia Muslim.

-Mr Derhamy was aware of Mr Ali’s failing health, and he also accepted that the decline in Mr Ali’s health increased his interests in his faith, and Mr Derhamy could assist in these discussions because of his indepth knowledge of Islam.
+Mr Derhamy was aware of Mr Ali’s failing health, and he also accepted that the decline in Mr Ali’s health increased his interests in his faith.
+Mr Derhamy assisted in these discussions because of his in-depth knowledge of Islam.
 Mr Derhamy stated that it was Mr Ali who raised the matter of the Mudharaba agreement because such a contract is consistent with Islamic principles.